s-bear/expand_netlist/README.md

 `A,B,C` -> `A`, `B`, `C`

 #### Ranges are shorthand for lists of numbers or letters:
-Both `start:stop` and `start:stop:step` are valid syntax.
+Both `first:last` and `first:last:step` are valid syntax.
-- `start` and `stop` must be non-negative integers or uppercase letters.
+- `first` and `last` must be non-negative integers or uppercase letters.
 - `step` must be a positive integer.
-- `start` and `stop` will both be included in the range unless you do something silly with `step`.
+- `first` and `last` will both be included in the range unless the `step` doesn't align.
-- `stop` may be less than `start`, in which case the range will count down.
+- `last` may be less than `start`, in which case the range will count down.
 A negative `step` need not be specified.
 - Valid letters are in `ABCDEFGHJKLMNPRTUVWY`. `IOQSXZ` are excluded, which is typical of BGA lettering.
 After 'Y' comes 'AA'.

 Examples: